-The dataset has been thoughtfully arranged into separate folders to allow for easy access and utilization.
-The first folder contains all the files gathered during the scenario, including logs and configuration files for the mission.
-The second folder holds sensor files that were created using automatic tools and various manipulations of the Raw files.
-Lastly, two CSV files: one that combines all the sensor values into a single table and another that contains the most frequently sampled sensor values.
-We have also included a field in both files to flag the presence of any anomalies in each call.
-This methodical organization of the dataset enables efficient analysis and identification of any anomalies that may exist.
-The structure we offer includes the complete list of sensors, in the form of the following CSV file:
+The dataset has been carefully organized into separate folders to ensure easy access and efficient utilization.
+The first folder contains all files collected during the scenario, including logs and configuration files for the mission.
+The second folder holds sensor files generated through automated tools and various manipulations of the raw data.
+Additionally, a third folder contains two CSV files: one that combines all the sensor values into a single table, and another that includes the most frequently sampled sensor values.
+Both CSV files also feature a field to flag anomalies in each entry.
+This methodical organization facilitates efficient analysis and enables the identification of anomalies.
+The complete list of sensors can be found in the following CSV file:

-\begin{itemize} \item The first column is a running index
+\begin{itemize} \item The first column is a running index.